-Start your adventure with ease.
-The Belize City airport is small and welcoming, and you are greeted by tropical air and the smile of your guide.
-The transfer in to Lamanai Outpost Lodge is FUN and starts your trip with some great birding action.
-We first travel a short way by van and then switch to a boat.
-From the boat, we should see Mangrove Swallow, Limpkin, Northern Jacana, Swallow-tailed and Snail Kites, and, with luck, a Black-collared Hawk or a huge Jabiru Stork.
+After lunch we depart on another boat trip, this time to transport us to Lamanai Outpost Lodge, our home for the next three nights.
+The transfer in to Lamanai is FUN.
+From the boat, we should see Mangrove Swallow, Limpkin, Northern Jacana, Swallow-tailed and Snail Kites, and, with luck, a Black-collared Hawk or a huge Jabiru.
 Be ready with a windbreaker, camera, and binoculars.
-We arrive in time for late-afternoon birding by the lodge, followed by dinner.
+We arrive in time for late-afternoon birding by the lodge and dinner.
+Accommodations at Lamanai Outpost Lodge (B,L,D)